lyjia/mp3-tag-rebuilder/README.md

 This script DESTRUCTIVELY modifies files that are passed to it!
 It could potentially screw up your mp3 files or your DJ software's database! *YOU* are responsible for any damage suffered as a result of its use!
 YOU'VE BEEN WARNED!!!

+**DO NOT RUN THIS SCRIPT ON FILES ON NAS OR A NETWORK DRIVE WITHOUT MAKING BACKUPS FIRST!** I have spotted an issue that occurs while operating on files stored on a network drive, where the ID3 tag will be destroyed (and the information lost) without being recreated.
+This occurs sporadically and may or may not affect you.
+If this happens the script will crash before the ID3 data is rewritten.

 **USE THIS SOFTWARE AT YOUR OWN RISK!** See the License section below for more information.

 ## How to Use